Sometimes we forget that honey bees aren’t the only types of bees out there.

 Sometimes, more than one carpenter bee will share an entrance tunnel, but they are still solitary bees, so the damage caused would be minimal.

-Because of their size, carpenter bees can be intimidating, but they rarely sting.
+Because of their size, carpenter bees, like the Blue Carpenter Bee, can be intimidating, but they rarely sting.

 You’ll usually see a large bee hovering outside a tunnel.
 That’s usually a male waiting for a female to emerge from the nests.
 He makes a big fuss but doesn’t have a stinger.